Central America boasts the little country of El Salvador. Its rich history reaches thousands of years.

 Etymology

-The name "El Salvador" in Spanish signifies "the savior".
+The name "El Salvador" in Spanish signifies "the saviour".
 Arriving in the 16th century, the Spanish colonists presented it to their country.

 Prehistoric El Salvador